theSteveMitchell/after_party/README.md

 * I just deployed my code to production, and I don't want to be late for the after party!

 You can do all of these things in seeds, migrations, manual rake tasks, etc.  But why make things harder on yourself?

+## Caveats (pronounced "Cave ats")
+* Rollback behavior is for the birds.
+Should your task fail halfway through, it will not record progress (and will fail your deploy if you're using the capistrano config).
+Since these tasks might be data updates, those changes can be very large, and rollback/recording progress is not supported.
+Build your tasks to be idempotent, so if they are run more than once it doesn't kill you.

 Take care to not use deploy tasks for the wrong reason, such as this sceario: